Inzahanyang/vanilaJS/readme.md

 - Insert values into the DOM
 - Show a spinner right before loading the countdown
 - Show the coming year in the background

+## Sortable List

+Display a scrambled list that can be sorted with drag and drop

+#### Project Specifications

+- Create an ordered list (Top 10 richest people)
+- Scramble list items randomly
+- Allow user to drag and drop an item to a different position
+- Button to check if items are in correct order
+- Show green for correct order and red for wrong order

+## Speak Number Guessing Game

+Number guessing game where you speak your guess into the microphone using the speech recognition API

+#### Project Specifications

+- Display UI directing user to speak guess
+- Implement speech recognition to listen to mic
+- Process user's guess and match
+- Let user know higher, lower, match or not a number